Contingency and the Proof of God: A Faith-Based Understanding Across Islam, Christianity, and Hinduism

 • Ultimate reality is independent.

-• There must be a necessary foundation of all being.
+• There must be a necessary foundation underlying all being.

-Whether named Allah, God, or Brahman, this reality is eternal, self-subsisting, and the source of everything that exists.
+Whether this reality is understood as Allah, God, or Brahman, it is described as eternal, self-existent, and the source of everything that exists.

 Faith and Reason in Harmony